Apple Cider Vinegar for Lice: Does Vinegar Kill Lice or Loosen Nits?

 Perhaps you are saying to yourself, "Nah, I think I'll give it a try anyway."

 If that's your plan, then I genuinely wish you the very best.
 Lice is horrible, and no one should have to endure it for months on end.
 And I hope you don't.

 But, I will caution you... that's most likely what will happen to you.
 Most people go from lice kit to lice kit and then from home remedy to home remedy.
 They think it's gone for a week or two, and then it comes back again.
 That's likely to be your story as well.

 Summing It Up…

 Vinegar is not a “miracle” cure for lice.
 It performs the very worst of all of the home remedies tested.
 Vinegar does not kill lice, and it may increase the chances of lice eggs hatching in the hair.
-Apple cider vinegar may help loosen some lice eggs, but not enough to make a difference.
+In my experiments with vinegar and lice eggs, apple cider vinegar did not do enough to see a big difference.
 And in studies, vinegar made lice eggs more likely to hatch.

 There is no home remedy or treatment out there that kills all lice bugs or lice eggs or magically will loosen lice eggs.
 If you want to get rid of lice I'd recommend following along with my Step-by-Step Video System and being done with lice by the end of the day.

 Theresa is a Registered Nurse and lice expert with years of experience curing children of lice.
 She owns a lice treatment center in the US which is where she perfected the Step-by-Step Video System proven to get rid of lice.
 She also works with government agencies and schools helping those with the worst head lice cases in America.